Home

 Obituary, 1944

 Fred was stricken by cancer of the rectum and then heart failure.
 He was taken for treatment to White Cross Hospital in Columbus, OH.
-There, he died at Glenford on April 4, 1944.
+He died at Glenford on April 4, 1944.
 He was only 55 years of age at the time of his passing.

 At the time of their deaths, son Frederick was working as field director for the American Red Cross at Patterson Field, near Lima, OH; son Don was serving as a Yeoman First Class in the U.S. Navy in Washington, DC; and son Richard was serving overseas as a U.S. Army paratrooper.